imdrasil/sam.cr/README.md

 ```shell
 $ crystal sam.cr -- generate:makefile
 ```

 This will modify existing Makefile or creates new one.
-Be carefull - this will silent all unexisting tasks.
+Be careful - this will silent all nonexisting tasks.
 For more details take a look on template in code.
 This will allow to call tasks in the next way:

 ```shell
 $ make sam some:task raw_arg1